A colored sl(N)-homology for links in S^3: Graded Matrix Factorizations over a Polynomial Ring

 By Lemma \ref{KS-oplus-cancel}, we have that $G(\hat{A}) \cong G(\hat{B})$.
 But $L(\hat{A}) = l-1$.
 So, by induction hypothesis, $\hat{A} \cong \hat{B}$.
 Thus, $A \cong \hat{A} \oplus F^d(C_1) \cong \hat{B} \oplus F^d(C_1) \cong B$. \end{proof}

 Note that the quantum grading shift functor $\{q\}$ on $\hmf_{R,w}$ induces a quantum grading shift functor on $\hch(\hmf_{R,w})$, which we again denote by $\{q\}$.
-The following is an easy consequence of Lemma \ref{yonezawa-lemma} and is very useful in our argument.
+The following is an easy consequence of Lemma \ref{yonezawa-lemma} and is very useful later in our construction.

 \begin{proposition} Assume that $w$ is a homogeneous element of $\mathfrak{I}$ with $\deg w =2N+2$.
 The functor $\{q\}$ is strongly non-periodic on both $\hmf_{R,w}$ and $\hch(\hmf_{R,w})$.
 Therefore, for any non-zero element $f(q) \in \zed_{\geq 0}[q,q^{-1}]$, \begin{itemize} \item if $M$ and $M'$ are objects of $\hmf_{R,w}$, and $M\{f(q)\} \simeq M'\{f(q)\}$, then $M \simeq M'$; \item if $C$ and $C'$ are objects of $\hch(\hmf_{R,w})$, and $C\{f(q)\} \simeq C'\{f(q)\}$, then $C \simeq C'$. \end{itemize} \end{proposition} \begin{proof} We only need to show that $\{q\}$ is strongly non-periodic on both $\hmf_{R,w}$ and $\hch(\hmf_{R,w})$.
 The second half of the proposition follows from this and Proposition \ref{hmf-is-KS} and Lemma \ref{yonezawa-lemma}.